tidhr/tidhr.github.io/reader/api.md

 `profile`, `authorizations`, `access_token`, `register`, `pages`, and `auth`.

-These properties are included only if your access token or authorized session has correct priviledges.
+These properties are included only if your access token or authorized session has correct privileges.
 Some resources are public.

 ******************************************************************************